-1. Create a new e-mail message using one of following four methods:

-- Click in the contact's E-Mail field. - Choose Write E-Mail Message.

-- Click the Write E-Mail Message icon on the icon bar. - Click the E-Mail icon on the Navigation (Nav) Bar.
+- 1. Create a new e-mail message using one of the following methods: - Click in the contact's E-Mail field. - Choose Write ⇒E-Mail Message. - Click the Write E-Mail Message icon on the icon bar.

-These methods all result in a new message (see Figure 11-4).
+These methods all result in a new message (see Figure 12-7).
 You'll notice that the contact's name already appears in the To field.